-Mirza has penetrated into the best of international fashion markets and is today arespected quality statement in its sphere of operations.
+MIL has penetrated into the best of international fashion markets and is today arespected quality statement in its sphere of operations.
 Company's flagship brand'REDTAPE' enjoys customer's admiration and confidence and is one of the highest sellingbrand in Men's footwear market.
-Opportunities in Ladies footwear markets are also beingexplored successfully.
-Mirza now aims to provide lifestyle fashion solutions for theentire family across the world by foraying into apparels, leather accessories etc. underbrand 'REDTAPE'.
-The company plans to have 200 exclusive REDTAPE stores in India itself by2011 and will also launch it in France, Poland and Eastern European countries.
-The companyhas also launched REDTAPE online stores which is getting huge response.

 PARTICULARS OF EMPLOYEES

-A Statement of Particular of employees as specified under Section 217(2A) of theCompanies Act, 1956 read with Companies [Particulars of Employees] Rules, 1975 as amended, is set out in the Annexure forming part of the Directors' Report.
+A statement of Particulars of employees as specified under Section 217(2A) of theCompanies Act, 1956, read with Companies (Particulars of Employees) Rules, 1975 asamended, is set out in the Annexure forming part of the Directors' Report.